Permutation: Matrix representation

 The Cayley table on the right shows these matrices for permutations of 3 elements.

 Permutations of totally ordered sets

 In some applications, the elements of the set being permuted will be compared with each other.
 This requires that the set S has a total order so that any two elements can be compared.
-The set {1, 2, ..., n} is totally ordered by the usual "≤" relation and so it is the most frequently used set in these applications, but in general, any totally ordered set will do.
-In these applications, the ordered arrangement view of a permutation is needed to talk about the positions in a permutation.
+The set {1, 2, ..., n} with the usual ≤ relation is the most frequently used set in these applications.

-There are a number of properties that are directly related to the total ordering of S.
+A number of properties of a permutation are directly related to the total ordering of S, considering the permutation written in one-line notation as a sequence $\sigma = \sigma(1)\sigma(2)\cdots\sigma(n)$.